freifunk-ilmenau/site-ffil/README.md

 Please see [the official Gluon documentation](http://gluon.readthedocs.io/en/latest/user/getting_started.html) for a detailed explanation of the build process.
 You can also consult [the official Gluon repository](https://github.com/freifunk-gluon/gluon) for additional informations.

-### Gluon releases used for specific Freifunk Erfurt Firmware builds
+### Gluon releases used for specific Freifunk Ilmenau Firmware builds

 - 1.3: v2016.1.5
 - 1.2: v2016.1